Kingdom of Larantuka: Political structure

-The princedoms were divided into smaller political units called the negeri, which consisted of a mother-village and its colonies (sister-villages).
-Horowura, for instance, was divided into eleven negeri, each containing five villages in addition to the mother-village.
-Specifically within Horowura, there was a separate division called the suku, a family unit, which was not present within the other princedoms.
-The Kakang of Hadung and Boleng held prominence among the other Kakang.
+The princedoms were further subdivided into political units known as negeri, each consisting of a mother-village and its dependent sister-villages.
+Horowura, for instance, was divided into eleven negeri, each consisting of the mother-village along with five additional villages.
+Horowura alone possessed an additional division known as the suku, a kin-based family unit absent from the other princedoms.
+The kakang of Hadung and Boleng held preeminence among their peers.

-The center of the Kingdom was originally divided into five parts: Lokea, Lewonama, Waibalun, Balela and Lamalera, the foremost which was surrounded by the other four.
-Lokea and an additional eight villages (Posto, Pohonsirih, Pohonrau, Gegeb, Renion, Kotta, Kottasau and Kottaruido) were collectively called by the name of rumah radja, the royal demesne, regions that were directly governed by the King.
-The others, called po, were each governed by a kapala.
-When the government at Lamalera stopped functioning, the King decided to move his residence to Lamalera and governed from there, additionally taking on the duties of the original kapala.
-The name Lamalera was the old name for Larantuka.

-Each of the villages had for themselves a tuan tanah, lord of the land, as a spiritual representation of the King.
+Each of the villages had for themselves a tuan tanah, lord of the land, as a spiritual representation of the raja.

 Legacy

 Cathedral of the Queen of the Rosary in Larantuka, built during the times of the kingdom.

-In present-day Indonesia, unique Catholic traditions close to Easter days remain, locally known as the Semana Santa.
+In present-day Indonesia, unique Roman Catholic traditions close to Easter days remain, locally known as the Semana Santa.
 It involves a procession carrying statues of Jesus and Virgin Mary (locally referred to as Tuan Ana and Tuan Ma) to a local beach, then to Cathedral of the Queen of the Rosary, the seat of the bishop.
-The raja title is still held by descendants of the past kings (most recently by Don Andre III Marthinus DVG on 2016), although it is not associated with any secular authority.
-The residence (istana) of the king still stands to this day.
+The title of raja continues to be held by descendants of the former kings (most recently by Don Andre III Marthinus DVG in 2016) and, under Indonesian law, the Raja remains the recognized sovereign head of his keraton as a traditional cultural institution pursuant to Permendagri No. 39 of 2007.
+In addition, the Raja traditionally serves as Royal President of the Serikat Confreria Reinha Rosari; however, both the keraton and the confraternity are recognized today as cultural and religious institutions, and these roles do not entail secular or territorial authority.
+The residence (istana) of the king likewise survives to the present day, serving as a physical locus of the keraton and its continuing ceremonial functions.

-According to the 2010 census, the majority of the population in the kingdom's former territories, and the East Nusa Tenggara province as a whole, remained Catholics.
+According to the 2010 census, the majority of the population in the kingdom's former territories, and the East Nusa Tenggara province as a whole, remained Roman Catholics.